 The policy and procedures also require the agents responsible for ensuring the secure transfer of records of personal health information to document the date, time and mode of transfer of the records of personal health information and to maintain a repository of written confirmations received from the third party service provider evidencing receipt of the records of personal health information.
-A detailed inventory related to the records of PHI transferred to the third party service provider for secure disposal must also be maintained and the policy and procedures require maintaining this inventory.
+A detailed inventory related to the records of PHI transferred to the third party service provider for secure disposal must also be maintained and the policy and procedures identify the agent(s) responsible for maintaining this inventory.